gpineda14/project_euler/README.md

 ## Even Fibonacci

 The even fibonacci function finds all fibonaccis under n and then selects all the even fibonacci numbers and then adds the even fibonacci numbers up.

+## Largest Prime

+The function largest_prime finds the largest prime factor of a number n.

+## Largest Palindrome

+The function finds the largest palindrome of a product of two three digit numbers